 I recently had the opportunity to try out the Lukas 1862 professional oil paints which are made in Germany and imported to the United States exclusively for Jerry’s Artarama, the largest online discount art supplier.
-As part of the Grand Prize package for my last You be the Judge art contest a couple of months ago, I was curious to see how the paint would compare to other brands that I’ve used over the years and decided to put them to the test on one of my recent portrait commissions.
+I was curious to see how the paint would compare to other brands that I’ve used over the years and decided to put them to the test on one of my recent portrait commissions.

 After opening up the first tube, I was immediately impressed with the high pigment content and standard of quality that goes into the making of each color.
 The colors were bright straight out of the tube, allowing me the ability to achieve a wide range of flesh tones and grays that can be mixed when painting portraits.